RARR Sportswear: From China with love

 It's where they met.

-He was a working in the office of a factory called Ningbo Top Garments, which did production for European fashion brands including Forever 21 and Calvin Klein.
+He was working in the office of a factory called Ningbo Top Garment, which did production for some of the top European fashion brands as well as development for American giants Forever 21 and Calvin Klein.
 "Ningbo, it's just another 10 to 12 million people city that most people I mention it to have never heard of…" Ningbo is the second biggest port in China and is in Zhejiang Province.

-He had been a day trader in New York city working for a hedge fund.
+He had been a day trader in New York City working for a hedge fund.
 He wanted something more exciting and set off for China, teaching English to kindergarteners for the first year.
-He lived in a suburb where he rarely saw Westerners around so he picked up Mandarin and the local Cantonese dialect.
+He lived in a suburb where he rarely saw Westerners around and focused on studying Mandarin, the common national language of China.

 She grew up in Highams Park in Northeast London and studied French and Chinese studies at Nottingham University, tackling classics such as the epic novel "The Dream of the Red Chamber."
 During her semester in China she made good contacts and walked into a job in an apparel factory upon graduating.